San Diego and Seaside Volleyball Club

 About

-San Diego Volleyball Club was established in 1986 as the first girls’ volleyball club in San Diego and is the longest running volleyball club in San Diego.
-Seaside was the first boys’ volleyball club in San Diego, founded in 1989, and in 2009 Seaside VBC became the boys’ program of San Diego Volleyball Club.
-Under the guidance of Directors Dave Whittaker, Ashley Payne, and Russ and Kim Bird, the coaching staff uses instructional techniques in individual and team play.
-Under the guidance of Director Russ Bird, Seaside continues to build upon its foundation.
-The club states its mission as “Learning Life Through Volleyball,” including building confident young people, helping athletes excel at and develop a life-long love of the sport, and teaching athletes to have a strong sense of respect for themselves and others.
+San Diego Volleyball Club was established in 1986 and is the first girls volleyball club in San Diego, as well as the longest running volleyball club in San Diego and the first club to host local tournaments.
+Seaside Volleyball Club was founded in 1989, was the first boys club in San Diego, and in 2009 became the boys program for San Diego Volleyball Club.
+The stated mission is “Learning Life Through Volleyball,” including building confident young people, helping athletes excel at and develop a life-long love of the sport, and teaching athletes to have a strong sense of respect for themselves and others.

-San Diego Volleyball Club was established in 1986 as the first girls’ volleyball club in San Diego and is the longest running volleyball club in San Diego.
-Seaside was the first boys’ volleyball club in San Diego, founded in 1989, and in 2009 Seaside VBC became the boys’ program of San Diego Volleyball Club.
-Under the guidance of Directors Dave Whittaker, Ashley Payne, and Russ and Kim Bird, the coaching staff uses instructional techniques in individual and team play.
-Under the guidance of Director Russ Bird, Seaside continues to build upon its foundation.
-The club states its mission as “Learning Life Through Volleyball,” including building confident young people, helping athletes excel at and develop a life-long love of the sport, and teaching athletes to have a strong sense of respect for themselves and others.
+San Diego Volleyball Club was established in 1986 and is the first girls volleyball club in San Diego, as well as the longest running volleyball club in San Diego and the first club to host local tournaments.
+Seaside Volleyball Club was founded in 1989, was the first boys club in San Diego, and in 2009 became the boys program for San Diego Volleyball Club.
+The stated mission is “Learning Life Through Volleyball,” including building confident young people, helping athletes excel at and develop a life-long love of the sport, and teaching athletes to have a strong sense of respect for themselves and others.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.